thottiamrp/modernweb-2019dec9/Labs/Ch04-CSS/5backgrounds/README.md

 ### Estimated Completion Time
 10 minutes

+1. If you were unable to complete the exercise, you can copy the solution from the last exercise as your starting point.

+1. Continue working in `LoremIpsum`

 1. Visit the website: http://www.colorzilla.com/gradient-editor/

 1. Play with the controls and create a gradient to be used in the header.